 TogetherRx Card, a joint drug discount card that offers savings on selected medications offered by Abbott Laboratories, AstraZeneca, Aventis Pharmaceuticals, Bristol-Myers Squibb Company, GlaxoSmithKline, Janssen Pharmaceutica Products, Ortho-McNeil Pharmaceutical, and Novartis: 800-865-7211 or www.together-rx.com.

-“Filling and taking your medicine is as equally important as a healthy lifestyle,” says Dr. Parikh.
+“Filling and taking your medicine is as equally important as a healthy lifestyle,” says Preeti Parikh, MD, HealthiNation’s chief medical editor and a pediatrician at The Mount Sinai Hospital in New York City.
 “You should work with your team—which includes you, your doctor, and your pharmacist—to make sure you get the medication that you need.”